FrontierRegistry/frontier-registry-smartcontract/README.md

 **The main goals are to**
-1. Adapt Frontier Registry to Stellar Mainnet using Soroban Smart Contracts
+1. Adapt Frontier Registry to Stellar Testnet using Soroban Smart Contracts
-2. Integrate Freighter wallet - using plug-ins noted in the technical architecture
+2. Integrate Freighter & XBull wallets - using plug-ins noted in the technical architecture
 3. Automate a certification system so that the users can upload their research, publish it on chain and receive a Certification document (NOTED In the Pitch Deck slide)
 4. We need to have a function that shows the user what is processing, when.